layumi/layumi.github.io/_pages/red-button.md

 Oh!
 You press the red button.
 A warning is sent to Dr. Zheng.

 The server of Zhedong will be shut down in several minutes!
-He will have one minute to take a rest!
+He will have 5 minutes to take a rest!

 Perhaps you were looking for one of these?